mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 1. Click **[!UICONTROL Create]**.

-1. The landing primary page and its properties display.
-Configure the primary page.
-See [here](#design-lp-content)
+1. The primary page and its properties display.
+Configure the page settings.
+Learn more [here](#design-lp-content)

     ![](../assets/lp_primary-page.png)